hunteke/temoa/docs/source/Documentation.rst

 distribution per commodity (necessary to model demands like heating, that do not make sense in the summer), Temoa must ascertain the exact valid tuples.
-We have implemented this logic in the function :code:`DemandConstraintIndices` in ``temoa_lib.py``.
+We have implemented this logic in the function :code:`DemandConstraintIndices` in ``temoa_initialize.py``.
 Thus, Line 1 tells Pyomo to instantiate :code:`DemandConstraint_psdc` as a Set of 4-length tuples indices (:code:`dimen=4`), and populate it with what Temoa's rule :code:`DemandConstraintIndices` returns.
 We omit here an explanation of the implementation of the :code:`DemandConstraintIndices` function, stating merely that it returns the exact indices over which the DemandConstraint must to be created.
-With the sparse set :code:`DemandConstraint_psdc` created, we can now can use it in place in place of the four sets specified in the non-sparse implementation.
+With the sparse set :code:`DemandConstraint_psdc` created, we can now can use it in place of the four sets specified in the non-sparse implementation.
 Pyomo will now call the constraint implementation rule the minimum number of times.